ryankenney-dev/farkle-game-variants/docs/Farkle-Craps.md

 The bets on this sheet are very different than the rest.

-Each player may have at most 2 bets in this section.
+Each player may place at most 2 bets in this section during the entire game.

 To place a bet, write on note card: